britzl/defold-input/in/gesture.md

 		end
 	end

+Configuration of the Gesture module when using the ```gesture.script``` is done via the exposed script properties.
+Select the script when it's attached to a game object and modify the settings from the Properties panel of the editor.
+See Configuration Options below.

-## 2 - Using gesture.lua
+# 2 - Using gesture.lua
-Using the gesture module give you full control but requires a couple more lines of code to get started with:
+Using the gesture module give you full control but requires a couple of lines of code to get started with:

 	local gesture = require "in.gesture"

 	function init(self)
 		msg.post(".", "acquire_input_focus")
+		gesture.SETTINGS.double_tap_interval = 1
 	end

 	function on_input(self, action_id, action)